Skip to content

 Final verdict

-• Best paid tier for individuals: Pro
+• Best paid tier for most individuals: Pro

 • Best paid tier for teams: Business